Deere & Co. workers go on strike after rejecting contract

 “Our members at John Deere strike for the ability to earn a decent living, retire with dignity and establish fair work rules,” said Chuck Browning, vice president and director of the UAW’s Agricultural Implement Department.
 “We stay committed to bargaining until our members’ goals are achieved.”

-Chris Laursen, who works as a painter at Deere, told the Des Moines Register that he thought a strike was imminent and could make a significant difference.
+Chris Laursen, who works as a painter at Deere, told the Des Moines Register before the strike that it could make a significant difference.

 “The whole nation’s going to be watching us,” Laursen said to the newspaper.
 “If we take a stand here for ourselves, our families, for basic human prosperity, it’s going to make a difference for the whole manufacturing industry.
 Let’s do it.
 Let’s not be intimidated.”